Webcreator3478/D-D-Beyond-Character-Importer---Obsidian-Plugin/README.md

 ---

-## Notes on the D&D Beyond API
+## A note on the D&D Beyond API

-This plugin uses the unofficial internal API endpoint:
+The plugin fetches from an unofficial internal endpoint:
 ```
 https://character-service.dndbeyond.com/character/v5/character/{ID}
 ```
-This endpoint is not officially documented or supported by D&D Beyond / Wizards of the Coast.
-It may change or break at any time.
-The plugin is a read-only consumer and does not modify any data on D&D Beyond.
+This isn't officially documented or supported by D&D Beyond / Wizards of the Coast and could change or break without warning.
+The plugin is read-only — it never writes anything back to D&D Beyond.

-> **Desktop only note:** The plugin uses Obsidian's native `requestUrl` API to bypass browser CORS restrictions.
-This means character fetching works correctly on Obsidian Desktop (Windows, macOS, Linux).
-On Obsidian Mobile the request may be blocked depending on your network environment.
+**Mobile:** character fetching uses Obsidian's `requestUrl` API to work around browser CORS restrictions.
+This works reliably on desktop (Windows, macOS, Linux).
+On mobile, the request may be blocked depending on your network setup.

 ---